 Government Affairs: Develop and maintain strong relationships with member companies, legislative and constitutional leaders and their staff, the press, government agencies and commissions, multi-state organizations, and trade associations.

 Events: Oversee the management and implementation of numerous relationship-building events for our members — from 1:1 meetings to policy roundtables to political fundraisers and large-scale events including a 2-day fall policy conference — with policymakers, technology industry leaders, and the press.
 Advise staff as necessary on determining meeting format and flow, scripting, talking points, and logistics.

 Management: Develop and manage annual budget in coordination with the Chief Financial Officer and CEO.
 Develop and manage state political strategies in states where that is desired and supported by the membership.
-Manage regional staff to develop policy positions; schedule regular membership meetings; oversee written reports to members and Executive Council; and achieve desired policy and political results.
+Manage and assist regional staff to help them be as successful as possible by developing policy positions; scheduling regular membership meetings; overseeing written reports to members and Executive Council; and achieving desired policy and political results.

 - Experience in and an understanding of politics, advocacy, and the legislative process, and the ability to quickly learn numerous policy issues.

 - Experience working with senior executives, government affairs directors, and policymakers.

 - A member-services personality and an aptitude for building and maintaining relationships.

 - Experience in multi-state policy advocacy, preferably with some exposure to California.